DevOpsDSM/workshop-aws-terraform-2019-10/setup/README.md

 AWS_PROFILE=profilename terraform apply
 AWS_PROFILE=profilename terraform destroy
 ```
 To create more instances, use the instance_count variable on the command line.
-Replase X with the number of instances you wabt to build.
+Replace X with the number of instances you want to build.
 ```
 terraform plan --var 'instance_count=X' terraform apply --var 'instance_count=X'